 Beginning a family can be an exciting time in a person’s life.
 However, while many long to have kids, some can’t conceive for one reason or the other.
 Nevertheless, you’ll find that surrogacy can offer a solution.
 The process entails a woman carrying an embryo and subsequently birthing a baby for another couple or individual.

 Surrogacy agencies such as Joy of Life® can identify with couples that can’t have children.
 That’s why they’re ready to take you through the process so you can enjoy the experience of having kids.

 In the surrogacy world, the two major kinds of surrogacy are commercial and altruistic surrogacy.

-The major differentiating factor is that the altruistic type doesn’t require monetary compensation and the surrogate might be a friend or close family member
+The major differentiating factor is that altruistic surrogacy doesn’t require monetary compensation and the surrogate might be a friend or close family member

 Here’s an insight into the distinction between the two kinds.